jbandi/eeboo/README.md

 ```

 ## Configuration
-To connect the node.js API service to a firbase backend, you have to provide a valid firbase connection URL and a firebase security token in JSON format. you can configure both parameters in a default.json configuration file or you can use specific config files for each environment (dev/test/prod)
+To connect the node.js API service to a firbase backend, you have to provide a valid firbase connection URL and a firebase security token in JSON format. you can configure both parameters in a default.json configuration file or you can use specific config files for each environment (dev|test|prod)

 following is an example configuration file for the development environment.
-Use this configuration if you start the service witch `yarn start-dev`
+Use this configuration if you start the service with `yarn start-dev`

 ```bash
 #> cat config/dev.json